 The shelter is held at a different church on each night of the week.
 These venues change often so we can’t always guarantee where they will be.

-All the venues are within two miles of the City Centre, and can be easily reached by public transport.
+All the venues are within a few miles of the City Centre, and can be easily reached by public transport or walking.

 What do volunteers do?